damien-dupre/dcu-r-tutorials/slides/slide_05_08.md

 There is also the possibility to insert references in a bibtex format, and to select the style that you prefer.

-Finally, the {papaja} package comes with many great functions such as `apa_print()` that has been presented in the Tutorial 4 to present linear models outputs automatically.
+Finally, the {papaja} package comes with many great functions such as `apa_print()` that have been presented in Tutorial 4 to present linear models outputs automatically.

 ---